d-eisen/portfolio/content/sp2.md

 # This determines what shows up first, lower weight = shows up first
 weight: 4
 # This is what appears as the tab's title
-title: "Spark | David Eisenmenger"
+title: "Product Design"

 # This is the description in the <head> tag
 description: "I served as the product designer and process owner for the project.
-I guided the product from initial concept to development."
+I guided the product from initial concept to delivery."

 # This the heading of the navigation at the top of the case study
-nav_heading: "Spark!
-Case Study"
+nav_heading: "Product Design"

 # This is what appears in the case studies section, place this image at the /static/img folder
 thumbnail: "SparkBoardMockupSqv2.png"

 # This is the title of the case study in the case studies section
-case_short_title: "Spark!
-Training Course"
+case_short_title: "Product Design"

 # This is the title of the case study in the case study page
-case_title: "Spark!
-Diversity and Inclusion"
+case_title: "Product Design"

 # This is the subtitle of the case study in the case studies section and the case study page
-case_subtitle: "Product Design"
+case_subtitle: "Provider LTC"

 # This is the case description in the case studies section
 case_description: "Spark is an in person training module for diversity and inclusion that uses gamification and storytelling to encourage empathy building and inclusion."